ItzLevvie/MicrosoftTeams-msinternal/README.md

 ## What are experimental builds?

-Preview the latest development builds of Microsoft Teams but with early access to newer versions of Electron:
+Preview the latest development builds of Microsoft Teams but with early access to newer ideas:
 ![image](https://user-images.githubusercontent.com/11600822/216157106-a19961ed-4916-4b4b-8eb8-013fcd1c1a91.png)

 `-E` will be displayed in the three-dot menu (`...`) > `About` > `Version`: